influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/having.md

 ---
 title: HAVING clause
 description: >
-    Use the `HAVING` clause to filter query results based on a specified condition.
+    Use the `HAVING` clause to filter query results based on values returned from an aggregate operation.
 menu:
   influxdb_cloud_iox:
     name: HAVING clause